michaeltroger/michaeltroger.com/_posts/2017-08-12-add-apn-in-android-wear-2.md

 When inserting a virtual providers' SIM in your _Android Wear_ smartwatch, it will most likely not be able to connect to the network, due to the lack of a fitting APN.
 In this short blog post I want to show you how I was able to get my virtual provider's SIM working on my _Huawei Watch 2 4G_.

 The follwing steps are involved:
-- root the smartwatch
+- rooting the smartwatch
-- add the APN via the _ADB_ shell
+- adding the APN via the _ADB_ shell

 ### Rooting the smartwatch
 Yes, indeed!
 There is so far no option to do this without root!
 Check [xda-developers](https://forum.xda-developers.com/) if root is available for your smartwatch.
 In case of the _Huawei Watch 2_, luckily there is one.
 Follow the instructions from [this post](https://forum.xda-developers.com/watch-2/development/recovery-unofficial-twrp-3-1-0-0-touch-t3631364).